 Finding the Right Role in an Animal Adoption Shelter

 Monica King realizes that not everyone can commit long hours to volunteer work.
-Since she works full-time, she spends about 15 hours a week serving as vice president and director of volunteers for German Shepherd Dog Rescue Group of Georgia.
+Since she works full-time, she spends about 15 hours a week serving as vice president and director of volunteers for the German Shepherd Dog Rescue Group of Georgia.
 The organization has placed more than 200 German Shepherds since King co-founded the group seven years ago.